Rohit-Gupta-Web3/SharpCoderVibe/tests/README.md

   - application-friendly Color Hunt palettes are exposed
   - selecting a palette emits the expected prompt snippet
 - `dashboard.test.tsx` confirms the dashboard:
-  - displays the "Create an Application" preset
-  - routes to the Figma import screen when the import button is clicked
   - sends textarea content for prompt enhancement and replaces it with the ChatGPT response
-  - surfaces a toast error when enhancement fails
+  - surfaces a toast error when enhancement fails or the request errors out
-- `authFlow.test.tsx` exercises the login and signup forms ensuring:
-  - successful login followed by OTP verification navigates to the dashboard
-  - signup collects a full name and redirects to authenticator setup
-  - authentication errors surface to the user
-- `rootRedirect.test.tsx` ensures the landing page redirects based on session state:
-  - missing credentials route to signup
-  - stored email without a token routes to login
-  - expired sessions redirect to login
-  - valid sessions show the dashboard